Embraer Shares Rise on the Stock Exchange with Warren Buffett's Company Billion Dollar Order | Economy

 According to Embraer, one in four small and medium-sized jets delivered in the world was from the Phenom or Praetor family in 2020.
 The company delivered more than 1,500 aircraft of the type in more than 80 countries.

-In 2021, Embraer accumulates 194% appreciation on the stock market after a difficult year of impact of the coronavirus pandemic, which affected the entire airline industry.
+In 2021, Embraer accumulates an appreciation of more than 190% on the stock market after a difficult year of impact from the coronavirus pandemic, which affected the entire airline industry.
 The boost comes from the increased demand for travel.

 In the second quarter, the company posted adjusted net income of R$212.8 million, the company’s first recurring income since the first quarter of 2018.